Seniors in High School

 - Part 3 Final steps to earning the Harper Promise - 7 minutes

-- Please click and complete the Confirmation of completing the Preview Session form- Must be completed by May 15th, if after the deadline there may be a delay in getting you coded. to get credit for attending and be properly coded as a Promise Scholar in Harper's system.
+- Please click and complete the Confirmation of completing the Preview Session form- Please complete by May 15th, if after the deadline there may be a delay in getting you coded. to get credit for attending and be properly coded as a Promise Scholar in Harper's system.
 Students must input their Hnumber.
 If you do not know your Hnumber, please visit your MyHarper portal.

 - May 1 – July 31 – Attend New Student Orientation